 Who can help write the RFI?

 If writing the document internally is a challenge, there are suppliers who can take care of the complete process for you.
-At Viewpoint Analysis we have a quick packaged service called the 'Technology Matchmaker Service' which takes care of the RFI for you.
+At Viewpoint Analysis we have a quick packaged service called the 'Technology Matchmaker Service' which is a super-quick market assessment, or the Rapid RFI service where we run an RFI process in the shortest possible time.
 Included in the package are areas like:

 Interviewing the team to understand the requirement.